jnozzi/cocoadev.com/markdown/FinderLabels.md

 ----

-Couldn't you stick it in your bundle and call it via General/NSTask to avoid having to even think about the GPL?
+Couldn't you stick it in your bundle and call it via NSTask to avoid having to even think about the GPL?

 ----